 Beth Cohen, Instilling an Appreciation of Legal Ethics and Professional Responsibility in First Year Legal Research and Writing Courses, 4 PERSPECTIVES: TEACHING LEGAL RESEARCH AND WRITING 5 (1995).
-SSRN Digital Commons Cited by
+SSRN Digital Commons

 Beth Cohen, Supreme Court Implies Students' Claim to Money Damages Under Title IX: Franklin v.
 Gwinett County Public Schools, 5 MBA INDIV.
 RTS. and RESP.
 SEC.
 NEWS 2 (June 1993).

 Beth Cohen & E. Mitnick, The Collateral Estoppel Effect of an Admission to Sufficient Facts in a Section 1983 Action for False Arrest and False Imprisonment, 4 MASS.
 GOV'TAL.
 LIAB.
 REP. 106 (1990).